 Just like the Deities of the Metu Neter, the Deities or Angels of the Ifa Oracle also represent the Natural aspects of Earth, Fire, Water and Air similar to the Ancient Egyptian Deities Shu, Geb, Nut and Tefnut who are the first 4 Children from the The Supreme Being that also represent the 4 Elements of Nature that are the determinants of the Reality we experience in our Universe.

-The true meaning and power of the Orisha Deities of the Ifa Oracle lies in their symbolic power to communicate the forces of Nature and Divine Conscience to the Human Soul so that Humans can awaken to the Divine Spark within them.
+The true meaning and power of the Orisha Deities of the Ifa Oracle in Ifa Religion lies in their symbolic power to communicate the forces of Nature and Divine Conscience to the Human Soul so that Humans can awaken to the Divine Spark within them.

 As such, the Ifa Oracle Deities are different from Greek, Roman, Jewish or Christian Deities who interact with humans.

-Ultimately, the most important concept to grasp in understanding the meaning of the Orisha Deities of the Ifa Oracle is that they are all manifestations of one Supreme Being (Oludumare) and for this reason, just like the Ausarian Religion of Ancient Kemet, the Ifa Oracle should be understood as a monotheistic Religion.
+Ultimately, the most important concept to grasp in understanding the meaning of the Orisha Deities is that they are symbolic manifestations of the One Supreme Being Oludumare in the Ifa Oracle Religious system.